It Ends with Us controversies: Stephanie Jones lawsuits

-Baldoni's initial suit against The New York Times
+Baldoni v.
+The New York Times

 In December 2024, Baldoni filed a libel lawsuit for $250 million against The New York Times in the Los Angeles County Superior Court accusing it of pushing an "unverified and self-serving narrative" using "cherry-picked and altered communications stripped of necessary context," and allegedly ignoring evidence disputing Lively's claims.
 Baldoni's lawyer stated, "In this vicious smear campaign fully orchestrated by Lively and her team, The New York Times cowered to the wants and whims of two powerful 'untouchable' Hollywood elites, disregarding journalistic practices and ethics once befitting of the revered publication by using doctored and manipulated texts and intentionally omitting texts which dispute their chosen PR narrative."
+They alleged that The Times story omits contemporaneous text messages where Baldoni's public relations team denies involvement in any negative press against Lively.

 The New York Times defended its actions, stating "The role of an independent news organization is to follow the facts where they lead.
 Our story was meticulously and responsibly reported.
-It was based on a review of thousands of pages of original documents, including the text messages and emails that we quote accurately and at length in the article."
+It was based on a review of thousands of pages of original documents, including the text messages and emails that we quote accurately and at length in the article.
+To date, Wayfarer Studios, Mr. Baldoni, the other subjects of the article and their representatives have not pointed to a single error.
+We published their full statement in response to the allegations in the article as well.
+We plan to vigorously defend against the lawsuit."
 This case would be dismissed by Baldoni in January 2025 when he added The New York Times as a party to his lawsuit in New York City.